giomara-larraga/DESDEO/README.md

 __Everything in this repository is currently subject to change.
 Stay tuned for updates.__

+The branch desdeo2_oldapi contains the work in progress related to explainability

 ## Introduction

 DESDEO is an open source framework for interactive multiobjective optimization